VSK Aarhus (women)

 VSK Aarhus is a Danish women's football team based in Risskov, Aarhus.
-They currently compete in the Danish 3rd tier C-Liga.
+They currently compete in the C-Liga, the 3rd tier of the Danish Women's Football League.
+The club serves as the reserve team for AGF.

 History

 Top tier team

-A previous team of the same name competed in the top flight Elitedivisionen until 2020, when it was merged with IF Lyseng and Aarhus Gymnastikforening to create AGF Fodbold, who currently compete in the top flight as well.
+A previous club of the same name competed in the top flight A-Liga until 2020, when it was merged with IF Lyseng and Aarhus Gymnastikforening to create AGF Fodbold, who currently compete in the top flight as well.

-The team was originally created as the women's football section of Hjortshøj-Egå IF, a.k.a.
-HEI Aarhus.
-It was the leading team in the 1980s, winning eight championships between 1982 and 1991 including a six-year winning streak.
-It subsequently won the two first editions of the national cup in 1993 and 1994, and two more championships in 1997 and 1998.
+The club was originally founded as Hjortshøj-Egå IF, known as HEI Aarhus.
+It was the most prolific team in the 1980s top-flight, winning eight championships between 1982 and 1991 including a six-year winning streak.
+The club subsequently won the two first editions of the national cup in 1993 and 1994, and two more championships in 1997 and 1998.

 In 2002 the team was transferred to IK Skovbakken.
 It won its first title as such, its third national cup, in 2009.
 It also reached the final in 2003, 2006 and 2010.
-In the Elitedivisionen it has usually ranked third, with Brøndby IF and Fortuna Hjørring dominating the championship.
+In the league the club has usually ranked third, with Brøndby IF and Fortuna Hjørring dominating the championship.

-In 2016 IK Skovbakken and Vejlby IK Fodbold merged into VSK Aarhus which is short for Vejlby Skovbakken Aarhus.
+In 2016 IK Skovbakken and Vejlby IK Fodbold merged into VSK Aarhus, short for Vejlby Skovbakken Aarhus.

 VSK Aarhus merged with IF Lyseng and Aarhus Gymnastikforening in 2020 to create AGF Fodbold, as the clubs wished to create a team to compete in the top flight of Danish football.
 AGF inherited VSK's league position.

+2020–present

+VSK gained promotion to the 2026–27 C-Liga from the 2025–26 Denmark Series in an undefeated campaign.